-If the need arises, AEMO will conduct simulations of additional scenarios as appropriate in future using the GELF information provided by Scheduled Generators in accordance with these EAAP guidelines.
+If the need arises, AEMO will conduct simulations of 90% POE demand traces or additional scenarios as appropriate in future using the GELF information provided by Scheduled Generators in accordance with these EAAP guidelines.
+Any extra scenarios that would require additional information from participants will be done in consultation with stakeholders where practical.